HaukeBartsch/3b1b-vis/README.md

 This seems to be related z_index to be restricted to a positive integer?
 Changing the z-value you can also see that the camera is a 3D perspective camera.
 Objects change in apparent size of they have higher z-values.

-## Outliers in a probability function
+## Outliers relative to a probability function

-In the second attempt of using the python library 3b1b I tried to visualize an outlier in a distribution in order to show how likely it would be to get such a value.
+In the second attempt of using the python library I tried to visualize an outlier (low probability value) in a distribution.
+In order to show how the integral to the here left-hand side relates to the likelihood of getting such a value.
 Sounds more complex?
 Yes, it was.

 ![DVD](https://github.com/HaukeBartsch/3b1b-vis/blob/main/videos/ProbOutlier.gif)